ZeroPoint095/CargoDash/readme.md

     ...
 ```

-**vehicle_state/vehicle_classes.py:**
+### vehicle_state/vehicle_classes.py

-At the constructor of ConfigureableVehicle inside vehicle_classes.py, you should add a
-new property like:
+At the constructor of class *ConfigureableVehicle* inside the file *vehicle_classes.py*, you should add a new property like:
 ```python
     self.lidar_nodes = array([])
 ```
-then at private method
-At last at the vehicle classes you should add.
+At the end of the file you should add:
 ```python
     ...
     class LidarSensor(Node):